Kindred (novel): The Fire

 Rufus advises her to seek refuge at the home of Alice Greenwood and her mother, free blacks who live at the edge of the plantation.
-Dana realizes that both Rufus and Alice are her ancestors, as they will have a child from whom she'll descend.
-At the Greenwoods', Dana witnesses a group of young white men smash down the door, drag out Alice's enslaved father, and whip him brutally for being there without papers.
+Dana realizes that both Rufus and Alice are her ancestors, as they will have a child from whom she will descend.
+At the Greenwoods', Dana witnesses a group of young white men smash down the door, drag out Alice's enslaved father, and whip him for being there without papers.
 One of the men punches Alice's mother when she refuses his advances.
 The men leave, Dana comes out of hiding, and helps Alice's mother.
-She is confronted by one of the white men, who attempts to rape her.
-Fearing for her life, Dana luckily returns to 1976.
+One of the white men confronts Dana and attempts to rape her.
+Fearing for her life, Dana returns to 1976.

-Though hours have passed for her, Kevin assures her that she has been gone only for a few minutes.
-The next day, Kevin and Dana prepare for the possibility that she may travel back in time again by packing a survival bag for her and by doing some research on Black history in books in their home library.
+Though hours have passed for Dana, Kevin assures her that she has been gone only for a few minutes.
+The next day, Kevin and Dana prepare for the possibility that she may travel back in time again by packing a survival bag for her and doing some research on Black history in books at their library.

 The Fall

 In a flashback, Dana recounts how she met Kevin while doing minimum-wage temporary jobs at an auto-parts warehouse.
-Kevin becomes interested in Dana when he learns she is a writer and they become friends, although coworkers are judgmental because he is white.
-The two find they have much in common; both are orphans, both love to write, and both their families disapproved of their aspiration to become writers.
+Kevin becomes interested in Dana when he learns that she is a writer and they become friends, although coworkers are judgmental because he is white.
+The two find they have much in common; both are orphans who love to write, and both of their families disapproved of their aspiration to become writers.
 They become lovers.

-Again in 1976, Kevin is preparing to go to the library to find out how to forge "free papers" for Dana.
+In 1976, Kevin is preparing to go to the library to find out how to forge "free papers" for Dana.
 She feels dizzy and Kevin holds her, traveling with her to the past.
 They find Rufus writhing in pain from a broken leg.
 Next to him is a black boy named Nigel, whom they send to the main house for help.